Shpëtim Duro: Managerial career

+Duro won his first major title as coach of KF Besa Kavajë when his team beat KF Vllaznia in the 2010 Albanian Cup final.

+He won the 2010–11 Kategoria Superiore as manager of KF Skënderbeu Korçë.
+It was the first league title of Skënderbeu since 1933.

-Duro was named the manager of Macedonian First League side FK Shkëndija on 24 November 2013, just 15 hours after the sacking of Gjore Jovanovski.
+He was named the manager of Macedonian First League side FK Shkëndija on 24 November 2013, just 15 hours after the sacking of Gjore Jovanovski.
 He was first hired as a temporary caretaker manager for the club's next three games, but he signed a contract with the club to be the manager for the remainder of the 2013–14 season.

-Duro lead Shkëndija from the relegation zone to a place in the Europa League qualifications, recording 11 wins, 4 draws and only 2 defeats.
-He managed to beat title contenders Turnovo, Vardar, Metalurg and even the champions Rabotnicki.
-He was in a 7 games winning run.
-Although Shkëndija wanted to keep Duro, an offer from Partizani, where his family lives, convinced him to leave Shkëndija.
-Duro even accepted a lower offer just to be his family back in his hometown Tirana.

 On 27 May 2014, he officially rejoined Partizani on a three-year contract.

 He replaced Bekim Isufi as manager of Kosovan side Drita in September 2018 and on 25 July 2019, Duro was announced as head coach of Kukësi.

+He won the 2022–23 Macedonian First Football League as manager of FC Struga, the first ever national championship for the club.
+In the following season, he was sacked three games before the end of the season, which finished with a new league title for Struga.

+In July 2024 he was appointed manager of FC Suhareka, recently promoted to the Football Superleague of Kosovo.
+His contract was terminated by mutual agreement on 18 October 2024.
+He recorded four wins, one draw and two defeats in his seven games in charge.